vibhormalik97/vibhormalik97/README.md

 ### Hi there 👋

 I'm a mechanical engineer turned data scientist who is passionate about artificial intelligence and its ability to make our world a better place.
 Typically, I like to work on projects involving business analytics, nlp, reinforcement learning, or finance.
-In my spare time, you will either find me cooking or reading.
+In my spare time, you will either find me cooking or travelling.

 <!--
 **vibhormalik97/vibhormalik97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.